STELARA® Patient Support

 Information you may need to help you get started and stay on track

 Janssen CarePath is here to help answer your questions about treatment with STELARA®.
 Once your doctor has prescribed STELARA®, we will give you resources that may help you get started and stay on track.
-We’ll also give you information about how to take this medication as your doctor prescribed, how to pay for it, and what questions you may want to ask your doctor and insurance plan.
+Create a Janssen CarePath account where you can: learn about your insurance coverage for STELARA®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment reminders.